feather-design-system/feather-design-system/docs/Components/Radio/README.md

 ## Usage

 Radio buttons enable a user to make a single selection among a group of options.
-When using a Radio, it’s recommended to list options in a logical order (alphabetically, numerically, etc.) and include at least 2 or more options.
-By default, it’s recommended to have no Radio selected unless there is a most likely or recommended selection.
+When using a Radio, it's recommended to list options in a logical order (alphabetically, numerically, etc.) and include at least 2 or more options.
+By default, it's recommended to have no Radio selected unless there is a most likely or recommended selection.

 ## Radio